When you want to add additional domains to Office 365, the domains wizard in the Office 365 admin center makes it easy.

 Before you switch your email to Office 365

-The setup wizard walks you through each step for setting up email and other services inOffice 365, but it's helpful to know a few things before you switch your email.
+The domains wizard walks you through each step for setting up email and other services inOffice 365, but it's helpful to know a few things before you switch your email.

 Be aware that setting up records for your domain for Office 365 means that you (and anyone else who uses your domain) will be using Office 365 for business email on your domain going forward, as well as meetings and document sharing.